fercastt/Android-Package-Remover-Interface/README.md

 # Name
-- Package Remover Interface for Android Debugger Bridge (PRI for ADB)
+- Package Remover Interface for Android Debug Bridge (PRI for ADB)

 ## Motivation
-- When using Android Debugger Bridge(ADB) to remove packages, you have to type the command "adb shell pm uninstall --user 0 _package_" for each package you want to remove.
+- When using Android Debug Bridge(ADB) to remove packages, you have to type the command "adb shell pm uninstall --user 0 _package_" for each package you want to remove.

 ## Description
 - Now you can select with the space bar, as many packages as you want, and remove them simultaneously.
 You can also search for a specific package.